 For the first 3 weeks, avoid popcorn, nuts, uncooked vegetables, such as carrots, etc.

-- Please leave retainer out for about 4 days.
+- Please leave retainer out for about 4 days or until it is comfortable to begin wearing it again.

 - Do not play musical instruments (e.g., trumpet, saxophone, horn instruments) for 10 days after surgery.